YugabyteDB-Samples/yugabyte-simple-ruby-app/README.md

 ## Explore Application Logic

 Congrats!
-You've successfully executed a simple Ruby app that works with Yugabyte Cloud.
+You've successfully executed a simple Ruby app that works with YugabyteDB.

 Now, explore the source code of `sample-app.rb`:
 1. `connect` function - establishes a connection with your cloud instance via the Ruby Pg driver.
-3. `create_database` function - creates a table and populates it with sample data.
+2. `create_database` function - creates a table and populates it with sample data.
-4. `select_accounts` function - queries the data with SQL `SELECT` statements.
+3. `select_accounts` function - queries the data with SQL `SELECT` statements.
-5. `transfer_money_between_accounts` function - updates records consistently with distributed transactions.
+4. `transfer_money_between_accounts` function - updates records consistently with distributed transactions.

 ## Questions or Issues?